• Skip to primary navigation

 Warehouse and factory workers

-It should come as no surprise that those who work in warehouses and factories are at higher risk of sustaining a serious injury.
+It should come as no surprise that those working in warehouses and factories are at a higher risk of serious injury.
 Many folks in the manufacturing industry complain about joint and muscle pain due to frequently lifting and moving inventory on assembly lines.

 Fishing workers and loggers